renaldire/revalidator/README.md

 ## What's new
     Jan 30, 2020
     ============
+    - Starts With Rule
-    Starts With & Ends With Rule
+    - Ends With Rule
+    - Regex Rule

     Nov 11,2019
     ===========
-    Unique rule
+    - Unique rule

 	To use this rule, you have to set Validator environtment